FedericoUngarelli/House-Prices-Forecasting/README.md

 13. floor: in which floor of the building the house is located
 14. heating_centralized: whether the heating system is centralized or not
 15. energy_efficiency_class: energy efficiency class of the house

+In 'REPORT_2' you can find a detailed description of the project.